iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 **You have to be very careful when you will deal with `UPDATE` and `DELETE` command.**

+**ALTER**
+- deals with structure of the table, basically it updates the structure of the table.

+We can give alter command below like this:

+`ALTER TABLE employee ADD COLUMN jobtitle VARCHAR(50);`
+- this command will add a new column name `jobtitle` in employee table whose datatype will be will be `VARCHAR(50)`.

+`ALTER TABLE employee DROP COLUMN jobtitle VARCHAR(50);`
+- by this command we can delete column from `employee` table.

+`ALTER TABLE employee MODIFY COLUMN firstname VARCHAR(50);`
+- by this command it will modify firstname column data size to VARCHAR(50).

+`ALTER DROP employee PRIMARY KEY;`
+- it will drop primary key.

 **DDL**
 - Data Definitaion Language